Baby bank moves into new Shrewsbury headquarters to help meet growing demand

 “It’s about being more granular with the sorting so we can work more efficiently.
 Once everything is organised, we’ll know exactly what we need and can reach out to the community for those donated items.”

-Housing Plus Group is a registered social landlord that provides 34,000 homes for social and affordable rent, as well as a range of care services, across Shropshire, Staffordshire and Telford & Wrekin.
+Housing Plus Group is a registered social landlord that provides 34,000 homes for social and affordable rent, as well as a range of care services, across Shropshire, Staffordshire and Telford and Wrekin.

 “They’re making a real difference for people who live in our homes, so supporting their work made perfect sense.
 We hope our support will make a meaningful difference to anyone in need and help ease the pressure for those who may be struggling.”

-Housing Plus Group’s My Community Fund is delivered in partnership with Jewson and Efficiency East Midlands Limited (EEM) and supports grass-roots organisations in Staffordshire, Shropshire and Telford & Wrekin.
-Local charities and voluntary groups can apply for grants online at: housingplusgroup.co.uk/contact/my-community-fund/
+Housing Plus Group’s My Community Fund is delivered in partnership with Jewson and Efficiency East Midlands Limited and supports grass-roots organisations in Staffordshire, Shropshire and Telford and Wrekin.
+Local charities and voluntary groups can apply for grants online at housingplusgroup.co.uk/contact/my-community-fund/

-Anyone who would like to volunteer at Little Stars can email enquiries@littlestarscharity.org.
-You can also visit the website to find out more or access support.
+Anyone who would like to volunteer at Little Stars can email enquiries@littlestarscharity.org or visit https://www.littlestarscharity.org/.